tshepang/blog-movies/content/movies/Transformers (2007).rst

 provides among the movie's finest comic moments.

-Luckily the movie isn't pretentious (say the ridiculous `Spider-Man 3`__) about its seriousness and is therefore presented as mere crowd-pleaser, and what a crowd-pleaser it is!
+Luckily the movie isn't pretentious (say the ridiculous `Spider-Man 3`__) about its seriousness, feeling like a mere crowd-pleaser, and what a crowd-pleaser it is!
 This fact allows one to enjoy it pretty well, disregarding plot-holes and other deficiencies.